 What are you “supposed to do” without clear goals, targets, and objectives?
 This is your life’s work, child.

 As you play, note that exertion can cause you to sweat on warmer days.
 These little wet spots on your forehead are perfectly normal, and will go away when you wipe them or reduce the exertion.
 Don’t be alarmed.

 And note that without Google, you may have to survive without knowing something the second you want to know it.
 You’ll (probably) live.

 Knowing when to stop your play is a very personal thing.

 If you have to use the restroom, stop playing and go use it.

 If you’re hungry, you can grab a sandwich and go back outside to play.

-Eventually your friend may have to go home, or it may begin to get dark.
+Eventually, your friend may have to go home, or it may begin to get dark.
 This means your time outside is drawing to a close, but note that you don’t necessarily have to go inside just because it’s dark.
-Just stick a bit closer to home—maybe tag in the front yard, or collecting lightning bugs in a jar (though they make your hands stink—wash your hands before you touch your Kindle Fire).
+Just stick a bit closer to home—maybe tag in the front yard, or collecting lightning bugs in a jar (though they make your hands stink—wash your hands before you touch your phone).